VOTE OCTOBER 26TH 2026

 Property Standards

-If re-elected Bradley will work to enhance response times to these complaints and ensure Property Owners comply with the Property Standards By-Law throughout the Ward.
+If elected Bradley will lean on his experience and relationships at City Hall to enhance response times to these complaints and ensure Property Owners comply with the Property Standards By-Law throughout Ward 2 and the City of Oshawa.

 Taxes